gonzalo123/ui5/README.md

     ...
 ```

-Now we'll create our extra file called destinations.json
-localneo will use this file to create a http server to serve our frontend locally using the destination.
+Now we'll create our extra file called destinations.json.
+Localneo will use this file to create a web server to serve our frontend locally (using the destination).

 As I said before our backend will need a Basic Authentication.
 This Authentication will be set up in the destination configuration